top of page

 SPORT

-All sports being played at the Wood Buffalo 2023 Arctic Winter Games can be found on our sports page
+All sports being played at the Mat-Su Valley 2024 Arctic Winter Games can be found their sports page

 What age groups can compete at the 2023 Arctic Winter Games?